Is timeshare cheaper than a regular holiday? A 20-year cost comparison vs Booking.com

 Regular holiday costs: £7,460

-The cheapest option for a 20-year membership for John and Mary is £1,004.
-On top, they still pay the MBC fees for the 10 years they holiday elsewhere, which adds up to £8,280.
+The cheapest 20-year membership option for Mary and John is £1,004.
+On top of that, they still pay the MBC fees in the 10 years they holiday elsewhere, totalling £8,280.

 Timeshare costs: £11,124